vg11072001/ML-Infused-Python-Toolkit/DSA Python/Readme.md

 ### 1. Array

    a.
 RAM (Random Access Memory)
-   * Ram is Measured in bytes, 1 Byte = 8 bits and bit is a digit 0 or 1, so basically ram help to store the advance data sructure.
+   * Ram is Measured in bytes, 1 Byte = 8 bits and bit is a digit 0 or 1, so basically ram help to store the advance data structure.
    * Integer stores in for of bytes, and 1 integer = 4 Bytes or 32 bits.
    * Ram 2 parts, Values and Address (Bytes).
-Ex Values: 1, 3, 5 and Its Adress: $0, $4 , $8.
+Ex Values: 1, 3, 5 and Its Address: $0, $4 , $8.
    * Character takes only 1 byte (ASCII Characters).

    b.
 Arrays and its Properties

    **Static Array**
-   * Array store in continous store of data
+   * Array store in continuous store of data
    * 2 parts:
      * Reading(reach there using for loop to index)
      *  Writing (The size to be fixed, and operation is  `O(1)`). (this can be done easily by Index)
    * Disadvantage of Array (Static Array): .
-In Static araay you cannot delete the data, can only overwrite the values. *Not observed in python and Java
+In Static array you cannot delete the data, can only overwrite the values. *Not observed in python and Java
    * To put the value in middle, you have to move/shift every values in array on different array.
 (Cannot be done on same array)

    **Dynamic Array**
-   * The problme solved here is fixed size and also here pusing, poping and shifiting at the end of the value, all will be `O(n)`
+   * The problem solved here is fixed size and also here pushing, popping and shifting at the end of the value, all will be `O(n)`
-   * Here to get new array just mutiply it by earlier intizalise a new array.
+   * Here to get new array just multiply it by earlier initialise a new array.
    * We can deallocate the original array, when modifies the array.
-   * Amortise Time Complexity will be `O(1)`.
+   * Amortize Time Complexity will be `O(1)`.

    * Bit-O-Time of Static and Dynamic is same

    **Stacks**
-   * Stack supports 3 operations Pop, Push and Peek/Top (Dynamcic array also have this)
+   * Stack supports 3 operations Pop, Push and Peek/Top (Dynamic array also have this)
-   * Stack is also an array, Stack treats as vertical. (top is end kinda bucket)
+   * Stack is also an array, Stack treats as vertical. (top is end kind of bucket)
-   * Pop can happend only at the end (reversed way of pushed, pop goes like)
+   * Pop can happened only at the end (reversed way of pushed, pop goes like)
    * LIFO - Last In First Out DS.
    * Monotonic Increasing / Decreasing Based Questions
    * Stack Parenthesis Questions